describo/documentation/src/about.md

 ## October 2020 - December 2020

-Whilst very well received and proof of the validity of the concept, the Describo Desktop application had limitations.
+Whilst very well received and proof of the validity of the concept, Peter wanted an online application.
 In a second engagement Peter re-engaged Marco and developed a specification for the Describo Online application.
 This was a web based version with an internal database to manage entities and the ability to talk to various backend storage systems via rclone.
 Peter's vision was to have a singular application that could be deployed as a standalone tool or embed into external